tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

     # Convert binary to source device tree format
     dtc -I dtb -O dts virt.dtb > virt.dts

-This will provide us with a "**virt.dts**" file which can be used as a base for adding our passed through devices.
-The Uboot device tree may change based on Uboot version so the guest devicetree may need some maintenance every now and then.
+This will provide us with a "**virt.dts**" file which can be used as a base for adding our passed-through devices.
+The U-Boot device tree may change based on U-Boot version so the guest device tree may need some maintenance every now and then.

 ### Adding Devices to Guest

-The platform devices which are going to get passed through should be added to Qemu device tree **platform** bus section.
-In this case the main devices are **fec1**, **enet0_lpcg** and **lsio_mu2**.
-At the time of writing the platform bus address in Qemu is "**c000000**" but that can be changed within Qemu code (needs recompiling Qemu) or it might change during some Qemu update.
+The platform devices which are going to get passed through should be added to the QEMU device tree **platform** bus section.

+In this case, the main devices are **fec1**, **enet0_lpcg** and **lsio_mu2**.
+At the time of writing, the platform bus address in QEMU is "**c000000**" but that can be changed within the following code (needs recompiling QEMU) or it might change during some the QEMU code update.

 	platform@c000000 {
 		compatible = "qemu,platform\0simple-bus";